ATOROYO/My-Hackathon-Portfolio-Website/README.md

 - **HTML:** Structure of the website.
 - **CSS:** Styling and layout of the website.
 - **Icons:** [Font Awesome](https://fontawesome.com/), [Material Icons](https://material.io/resources/icons/), or another icon library for visual enhancement.
-- **I didn't use bootstrap as instructed by instructor Eddie on Tuesday afternoon**
+- **I didn't use bootstrap and JavaScript as instructed by instructor Eddie on Tuesday afternoon**

 ## Setup